KomodoPlatform/developer-docs/docs/basic-docs/installations/asset-chain-parameters.md

 For example, an asset chain may be able to query another asset chain on the same `ac_cc` cluster (i.e., same `ac_cc` value) for details about a transaction.

-However, coins may not be transferred between blockchains.
-So, these are not fungible chains.
+However, coins are not fungible, and therefore cannot be transferred between blockchains.

 ### ac_cc=101 to 9999